Which Children with Motor Speech Disorders Should Be Prioritised for Genetic Testing?

 Insights | 26.
 05. 15

-Speech difficulties are one of the most frequent concerns that bring children to paediatricians and primary care clinics.
+Speech difficulties are one of the most frequent concerns that bring children to paediatric and primary care clinics.
 Around 5% of all children experience some form of speech sound disorder — articulation problems, phonological delays, or unclear pronunciation.
-For most of them, the outlook is reassuring: these conditions are highly treatable, and the majority resolve naturally by age seven, with or without speech therapy.
+For most of them, the outlook is reassuring: these conditions typically resolve by around age seven, with or without speech therapy.

 But within that group, there is a smaller and far more challenging subset.

-• Childhood Apraxia of Speech (CAS) — a disruption in the planning and sequencing of speech movements, implicating frontal lobe and basal ganglia pathways
+• Childhood Apraxia of Speech (CAS): a disruption in the planning and sequencing of speech movements, resulting in inconsistent errors, impaired coarticulatory transitions, and abnormal prosody.
+Implicates frontal lobe and basal ganglia pathways.

-• Dysarthria — a disorder of neuromuscular control and execution of speech, implicating the corticobulbar tract and the “final common” motor pathway
+• Dysarthria: a disorder of neuromuscular control and execution of speech, presenting with abnormal oral tone, imprecise articulation, and hypernasality.
+Linked to dysfunction of the corticobulbar tract and the “final common” motor pathway.

-• Fragile X PCR — to screen for Fragile X syndrome
+• Fragile X PCR: screening for Fragile X syndrome

-• Exome sequencing — to detect single-gene variants (trio testing with parents wherever possible)
+• Exome Sequencing: single-gene variant analysis (trio testing with parents where possible)

 Nearly one in three children received a confirmed genetic diagnosis.
 The majority of pathogenic variants arose de novo — meaning they were not inherited from either parent, which has direct implications for recurrence counselling.

-Compare it to other neurodevelopmental conditions where genetic testing is already considered standard of care:
+Compared to other neurodevelopmental conditions where genetic testing is already standard of care, the yield is virtually identical.

-The numbers are virtually identical.
-Yet children with epilepsy or cerebral palsy are routinely offered genetic testing — while children with motor speech disorders still are not.
+That’s a striking finding.
+Children with epilepsy or cerebral palsy are routinely referred for genetic testing.
+Children with motor speech disorders still are not.
 This study calls that out as a problem.

-• Chromatin regulators and transcriptional modulators were the most represented group, including SETD1A, SETD2, SETD5, NSD1, and EHMT1 — all members of the SET domain methyltransferase superfamily, a protein family with an established role in post-translational regulation and neurodevelopmental disorders.
+• Chromatin regulators and transcriptional modulators: the largest group, with SET domain proteins — SETD1A, SETD2, SETD5, NSD1, EHMT1 — appearing repeatedly.
+These are members of the methyltransferase superfamily with a well-established role in post-translational protein regulation and neurodevelopmental disorders.

-• Cell signalling pathway members included FBXW7, RAF1, PPP2R5D, and TAB2.
+• Cell signalling pathway members: including FBXW7, RAF1, PPP2R5D, and TAB2.

 Who Should Be Tested First?

-The researchers analysed clinical variables to identify which features predicted a genetic diagnosis.
-The results were striking:
+The research team analysed clinical variables to identify which features predicted a genetic diagnosis.
+The odds ratios were telling.

-This counterintuitive finding deserves explanation.
-Among children who did not receive a genetic diagnosis, nearly half (47.7%) had ASD features or a confirmed diagnosis.
-The researchers interpret this as a signal that CAS in this subgroup may follow a polygenic rather than monogenic architecture — more akin to the genetic landscape of autism itself.
+Among children who did not receive a genetic diagnosis, 47.7% had ASD features.
+This suggests that motor speech disorders in this subgroup may follow a polygenic rather than monogenic architecture — similar to the genetic landscape of autism itself.
+Children where ASD is the primary co-occurring feature, without other red flags, can reasonably be deprioritised for genetic testing.

-If a child presents with a primary motor speech disorder (CAS and/or dysarthria) alongside any of the following, clinical genomic testing should be actively considered:
+In a child with a primary motor speech disorder (CAS and/or dysarthria), clinical genomic testing should be actively considered when any of the following are present:

 Receptive language impairment